Tricuspid valve regurgitation

 If you have fast or abnormal heart rhythms, your doctor may perform catheter ablation.
 In this procedure, your doctor threads one or more catheters through your blood vessels to your heart.
 Electrodes at the catheter tips can use heat, extreme cold or radiofrequency energy to damage (ablate) a small spot of heart tissue and create an electrical block along the pathway that's causing your arrhythmia.

-Women with tricuspid valve regurgitation who wish to become pregnant should discuss it with their doctors before becoming pregnant.
-If you have severe tricuspid valve regurgitation, you should be evaluated before you become pregnant by a cardiologist trained in treating women with heart valve disease during pregnancy.
-If your condition is due to a congenital heart condition, such as Ebstein's anomaly, you need to be evaluated by a doctor trained in congenital heart disease.
+If your condition is due to a congenital heart condition, such as Ebstein's anomaly, you may need to be evaluated by a doctor trained in congenital heart disease.
 Discuss the risks with your doctor.

 Preparing for an appointment